wenjielee11/github-bot/README.md

-# GitHub Bot
+# JambuBot

 ## Overview
-The `github-bot` repository contains a GitHub bot powered by JamAIBase, written in Go.
+This repository contains a GitHub bot powered by JamAIBase, written in Go.
 This bot is designed to automate various GitHub repository tasks, including issue management, pull request handling, and more.
 This documentation provides a detailed guide on how to set up, configure, and use the bot, including an explanation of its main features and components.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)